plexil-bh/plexil_docs/_build/html/_sources/Appendices/SimulatorNotes.rst.txt

 *10/5/10*

-This chapter provides detailed notes on the Plexil Simulator.
+This chapter provides detailed notes on the |PLEXIL| Simulator.
 It is directed at software developers rather than users.

 .. contents::